Secrecy and Security Working Group

 - We’re delighted to announce that Dr. Oliver Kearns has been awarded an ESRC New Investigator postdoctoral research fellowship to complete a 2.5 year project on sound and secrecy at SPAIS beginning July 2018.

-- Members of the Secrecy and Security Working group (Kearns, Van Veeren, and Weldes) will be part of two interconnected panels on secrecy and security at the forthcoming International Studies Association 2018 convention in San Francisco.
+- Members of the Secrecy and Security Working group (Kearns, Van Veeren, and Weldes) were part of two interconnected panels on secrecy and security at the International Studies Association 2018 convention in San Francisco.

 - We’re delighted to announce that Dr. Elspeth Van Veeren and SSWG affiliate Sue Gent, a illustrator and designer, have been awarded funding from the Brigstow Institute to develop their project on ‘Secret Keepers’, an interactive object for exploring the complexities of keeping secrets in today’s world.